buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

         This method is only called while the step is finished.

-        New-style build steps should override this method to provide a more interesting summary than the default ``u"running"``.
+        New-style build steps should override this method to provide a more interesting summary than the default ``u"running"``, or to provide any build summary information.

     .. py:method:: describe(done=False)